neuvector/docs/user/pages/02.deploying/09.remove/docs.md

 $ kubectl delete -f neuvector.yaml
 ```

 This will remove the services and container deployments of NeuVector.
-You may also want to delete the neuvector namespace, regsecret, persistent volume and cluster roles and clusterrolebindings created in the deployment steps.
+You may also want to delete the neuvector namespace, persistent volume and cluster roles and clusterrolebindings created in the deployment steps.

 If you deployed NeuVector using a Helm chart or operator you should delete NeuVector using Helm or the appropriate operator command.